 Contact your doctor or hospital straight away if you experience:

 - a fever

-- tingling or numbness in your toes or fingers, or if they won’t move
+- tingling or numbness in your toes or fingers

-- a burning feeling, stinging or persistent pain under the cast
+- a burning feeling, stinging, pins and needles or persistent pain under your cast

 - your cast feeling too tight or too loose

 - a bad smell coming from inside your cast

 - blisters, a rash, red or raw skin around the edges or inside the cast